susom/trackcovid-consolidater/README.md

 TODO : Need to figure out where to get daily data from (CRON checks of BOX?)

-Create a table in the REDCap Mysql Server to buffer the data from CSV
+Create a table in the REDCap Mysql Server to buffer the lab result data from the CSV files

 <pre>
 create table track_covid_result_match
 (
     TRACKCOVID_ID      varchar(100) not null,
+    PAT_ID             varchar(20)  null,
-    PAT_MRN_ID         int          not null,
+    PAT_MRN_ID         varchar(10)  not null,
-    PAT_NAME           varchar(50)  not null,
+    PAT_NAME           varchar(100) not null,
     BIRTH_DATE         date         null,
     SPEC_TAKEN_INSTANT datetime     null,
     RESULT_INSTANT     datetime     null,